CAT 2018 QA Slot 2

 The time taken by pump B alone to fill the tank completely = ‘t - 2’ hours.

-On Wednesday, pump A was used for ‘t-3’ hours and pump B was used for 2 hours to completely fill the tank.
+On Wednesday, pump A was used for 3 hour less and pump B was used for 2 hours to complete the remaining work.

 Therefore on Thursday, the tank will be completely full at 4.24 pm.